-Baptism is a public celebration declaring that I am a Jesus follower!
 Baptism is the immersion of a believer in water in the name of the Father, the Son, and the Holy Spirit.
 It is an act of obedience symbolizing the believer’s faith in a crucified, buried, and risen Savior.

-What does the Bible teach about baptism?
+What Does the Bible Teach about Baptism?

 Only a genuine, born again follower of Jesus Christ is a proper subject for baptism.
 (Acts 2:41)

-Why?
 The purpose of baptism is to symbolize the death, burial, and resurrection of Jesus.
 It is a step of obedience after salvation publicly declaring faith in Christ.
 (Romans 6:3-4)

-How?
 The word “baptism” literally means “to immerse, to dip, or to plunge.”
 Only immersion properly symbolizes the death, burial, and resurrection.
 (Mark 1:9-10)

-What Authority?
 Baptism is an ordinance given only to the New Testament church.
 The ordinance of baptism is only scriptural if it is done within the authority of a local New Testament church.
 (Matthew 28:18-20)